Pentasis/factorycraft/docs/design-brief.md

 ### Power
 Cables.
 Can be controlled with switch or relay.
 Switches & relays go in-line.
 Switches expose to face (cable-bender controlled)
+NB: In-line means they do not output a Rs-signal but have a state (open/closed)

 ### Fluid
 Pipes.
 Can be controlled with valves/solenoids.
 Valves and solenoids go in-line.
 Valves expose to face (cable bender controlled)
+NB: In-line means they do not output a Rs-signal but have a state (open/closed)

 ### Gas
 Pipes.
 Idem.